 What is the Dependency Ratio?

 The dependency ratio compares the number of dependent individuals by age to the total population.
 Specifically, it measures people between the ages of 0 to 14 and above 65 to those who are 15 to 64.
-By doing so, it shows who is and is not working, which thereby signals how unemployment causes economic burden.
+By doing so, it separates those who can and cannot work, which can indicate how unemployment levels create an economic burden.

-- The dependency ratio compares the number of dependent individuals by age to the total population.
+- The dependency ratio compares the number of dependent individuals to the total population.

-- The ratio indicates the economic burden that the employed will face due to the number of individuals who are unable to generate personal income.
+- The ratio indicates the level of economic burden that the employed in a population takes on to support the unemployed.

-- To account for various limitations and discrepancies, it is recommended to make adjustments to the dependency ratio over time to reflect the accuracy or calculate it separately by age cohorts.
+- To account for various limitations and discrepancies in the calculation, it is recommended to tailor the assumptions of the dependency ratio to ensure it fits the demographic profile of the population.

 Utilizing the Dependency Ratio